matrix-org/matrix-spec/content/client-server-api/_index.md

 [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749) and other RFCs define several "grant types": ways to obtain an ["access token"](#using-access-tokens).

-All these grants types require the client to know the following [authorization server metadata](#server-metadata-discovery):
+All these grants types require the client to know the following [authorisation server metadata](#server-metadata-discovery):
 - `token_endpoint`
 - `grant_types_supported`